oleksii-suprun/klipper-voron24-300/doc/can0_setup_guide.md

 # CAN0 Interface Setup Guide for BTT Manta M8P + CB1

-Complete guide to enable the CAN0 interface on BigTreeTech CB1 boards running with Manta M8P in CAN bridge mode.
+Complete guide to configure CAN communication on BigTreeTech CB1 boards with Manta M8P controller boards and CAN-enabled toolhead boards (like EBB SB2209).

+## Hardware Setup Required

+1. **BTT Manta M8P controller board**
+2. **BTT CB1 core board** (installed on Manta M8P)
+3. **CAN-enabled toolhead board** (like EBB SB2209)
+4. **CAN wiring** between boards (twisted pair cable, CAN H and CAN L)
+5. **120Ω termination resistors** at both ends of CAN bus

-## Prerequisites
+## Software Prerequisites

+Before following this guide, ensure you have:

-- BTT Manta M8P + CB1 setup
+- CB1 running with SSH access
-- Manta M8P flashed with Klipper in "USB to CAN bus bridge" mode
+- Manta M8P flashed with Klipper firmware in "USB to CAN bus bridge" mode
-- NetworkManager configured for WiFi/Ethernet
+- NetworkManager configured for WiFi/Ethernet connectivity
-- Root/sudo access
-- SSH access to CB1
+- Root/sudo access on CB1
+- CAN toolhead boards flashed with appropriate Klipper firmware

-## Important Note
+## System Overview

-This guide is specifically for systems using **NetworkManager** for WiFi/Ethernet management.
-If you previously followed a NetworkManager setup guide and masked systemd-networkd, this approach will work without conflicts.

-## Understanding Your Setup

-Your BTT Manta M8P + CB1 configuration uses:
+This setup creates a CAN network where:
-- **CB1**: Runs Linux and needs CAN interface configured
+- **CB1**: Runs Klipper host software and configures CAN interface
-- **Manta M8P**: Acts as USB-to-CAN bridge (firmware level)
+- **Manta M8P**: Acts as USB-to-CAN bridge (runs Klipper firmware)
-- **EBB/Toolhead boards**: Communicate via CAN bus
+- **Toolhead boards**: Run Klipper firmware and communicate via CAN
-- **NetworkManager**: Handles WiFi/Ethernet (ignores CAN interfaces)

 ## Step 1: Test CAN Interface Manually